dentarg/auth0-blog/_posts/2017-03-29-build-better-universal-apps-with-nextjs2.markdown

 ## What's new in Next.js 2.0 ?

 Next.js 2.0 was released on On March 27, 2017.
-It comes bundled with a set of new features and improvements of existing features. **Next.js 1.0** already include the following features:
+It comes bundled with a set of new features and improvements of existing features. **Next.js 1.0** already included the following features:

 * Hot code reloading
 * Automatic transpilation and bundling(using babel & webpack)